Co-Founding Dean Emerita,

 Columbia Climate School

-Director and G. Unger Vetlesen Professor of Earth & Environmental Sciences, Lamont-Doherty Earth Observatory (LDEO)
+G. Unger Vetlesen Professor of Earth & Climate Science, Lamont-Doherty Earth Observatory (LDEO)

-Maureen E. Raymo is Co-Founding Dean of the Columbia Climate School, Director of the Lamont-Doherty Earth Observatory, and G. Unger Vetlesen Professor of Earth & Environmental Sciences.
+Maureen E. Raymo is Co-Founding Dean Emerita of the Columbia Climate School, past Director of Lamont-Doherty Earth Observatory (July 2020-June 2023), and G. Unger Vetlesen Professor of Earth & Environmental Sciences.

 She has degrees from Brown and Columbia Universities and studies the history and causes of climate change in Earth's past.
 She is best known for the Uplift-Weathering Hypothesis that ties global cooling and the onset of the ice ages to a drawdown in atmospheric CO2 caused by the uplift of the Himalayas and Tibetan Plateau.